By Dr. Marc Grossman O.D.L.Ac.

 This trend shouldn’t surprise anyone as computers become virtually ubiquitous, which results in CVS (computer vision syndrome), more commonly known as computer eye strain.
 It is a combination of vision problems noticed during and after working long hours on the computer.
 OSHA describes it as a repetitive strain disorder affecting 90% of U.S. workers on computers daily.
 A recent study of university students underscored the point when it found virtually half or more suffered from computer-related eye issues such as headaches (53.3%), burning sensation in the eyes (54.8%) and tired eyes (48%).

-And it more than just a simple strain.
-CVS is a contributing cause to a host of eye conditions including glaucoma, dry eye, advanced macular degeneration, harm to rods and cones, damage to the retinal pigmented layer of macula and eye cancer.
+And it is more than just a simple strain.
+CVS is a contributing cause to a host of eye conditions including glaucoma, dry eye, advanced macular degeneration, harm to rods and cones, damage to the retinal pigmented layer of the macula and eye cancer.

-While studies on the effects of computer eyestrain are not yet prevalent, taking a hard look repetitive strain injuries (RSIs) can help put this problem into perspective.
+While studies on the effects of computer eyestrain are not yet prevalent, taking a hard look at repetitive strain injuries (RSIs) can help put this problem into perspective.